 Yes, Windows programs don't work on Linux out of the box.
 But!

 - There is a compatibility program called Wine that lets you run Windows programs on Linux.
-It's kinda hit and miss, but my experience is that it can run the majority of "Windows-only" programs without any trouble, and many more can be made to work with some troubleshooting.
+It's kinda hit and miss, but my experience is that it can run about half of "Windows-only" programs out of the box, and many more can be made to work with some troubleshooting.

 "It's for smart people" or "It's all terminal commands"

 Nope.
-There are user-friendly Linux distributions that come with a guided installer (similar to the installers you see in Windows programs) and a desktop environment similar to Windows, such as Ubuntu, Mint, Manjaro, and Trident.
+There are user-friendly Linux distributions that come with a guided installer (similar to the installers you see in Windows programs) and a desktop environment similar to Windows, such as Linux Mint and Pop!_OS.
 You can use Linux without ever opening a terminal.
 Some of my friends do!

 With that out of the way: no, I'm not going to bullshit you, switching to Linux is extremely tricky for a non-technical user.
 That's why I'm here, not just to impress upon you the importance, but to make it easier.

 I think the aspect that most desperately needs better guides is how to actually *install* Linux.
-Because while it's possible to buy a computer that comes with it installed (System76 computers, for example), I would be loathe to suggest that people should buy new computers when their current ones work; and installing it yourself is really easy to mess up and end up with a computer you can't boot and don't know how to fix (though I guarantee it is fixable).
+Because while it's possible to buy a computer that comes with it installed (like Minifree computers), I would be loathe to suggest that people should buy new computers just for this; and installing it yourself is really easy to botch and end up with a computer you can't boot and don't know how to fix (though I guarantee it is fixable).
 If you're ready to install Linux on your computer, *make a backup of everything before you start*.